MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

               "number"    : "9999", - which block is this.
           }
           "rename"        - name to write file locally.
+          "retPath"       - relative retrieval path can be catenated to <base_url> to override relPath used for API cases.
           "topic"         - copy of topic from AMQP header (usually omitted) "source"        - the originating entity of the message.
           "from_cluster"  - the originating cluster of a message.